TiagoGouvea/gmail-to-google-sheets-script/readme.md

 * Create a new Google Sheet
 * Access menu Tools > Script Editor
 * Copy the content from [gmailt-to-sheets.gs](gmailt-to-sheets.gs) to editor, replacing the sample code there
+* Replace the value on `SEARCH_QUERY` to your real query (Do your search on gmail first, copy and paste the search terms there)
 * Select `saveEmails` on menu (near "run" and "debug" buttons)
 * Click on "Run" button
 * It will ask for authorization at first run, proceed accepting it (it's your Gmail account authorizing your Google Script account)